itp-dwd/2020-spring/weeks/04_back-end-foundations.md

-# Week 03: Back-end Foundations
+# WEEK 03: BACK-END FOUNDATIONS

-## Slides
+## SLIDES
 * ↳ [Link to Week 4 Slides: Back end Foundations](#)

-## About
+## ABOUT

+This week we will be focusing our attention on server-side programming, otherwise known as the "back-end" of web applications.

-In this week, we will be learning about server-side programming using JavaScript running in Node.js.
+We will be learning about server-side programming using JavaScript running in Node.js.
 We we learn how to run Node scripts and make our own API.

 Emphasis this week will be on understanding when it is necessary to use server-side programming, and differentiating between server-side and client-side code.

-### Outcomes & Goals
+### OUTCOMES & GOALS

+In this class we will be:
+* Learning to program a server with Node.js
+* Writing server-side JavaScript to create our own REST APIs that allow us to communicate between our client and server to perform CRUD operations.

+Students will walk away with a deeper understanding of:
+* The terminal / command-line
+* NPM, Node.js and Express.js
+* REST API structure

 * **Node.js**
   * What is back end/server side programming?